RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ### Clean up

-To start our service exploration with a clean slate let's delete the web and client pods we created above.
+To start our next step with a clean slate let's delete the web and client pods we created above.
 Exit out of the client pod:

 ```